SentientTD-Studios/Ordryn-Extensions/README.md

 Example and future Ordryn extensions, kept out of the Ordryn core so they can evolve independently.

 An extension is a **folder with a `manifest.json`**.
-Ordryn loads it at startup, renders the UI itself, and (for notifications) sends outbound HTTP.
+Ordryn loads it at startup, renders the UI itself, and (for notifications) POSTs JSON to a webhook.
 There is no extension process, no plugin VM, and no custom JavaScript in host API 1.

 ## Layout